The Forsyte Saga (2002 TV series): Episode 1

 Nine years have passed since the events of the first series.
 June Forsyte takes her much younger half brother Jon on an impromptu visit to her Aunt Hester's.
 It is Hester's birthday, and a party is being held with other members of the Forsyte family, including Soames and his young daughter Fleur.
 Jon and Fleur are encouraged to play outside, and both children get very muddy.
 Back at Robin Hill, Jon talks about the "nasty man" (Soames) who had shouted at him, and Irene Forsyte expresses disappointment that June should have exposed him to that side of the family.

 Eleven years later, in 1920, June is running a fashionable gallery in London and has a new exhibition.
 Soames and Fleur visit, not realising it is June's, and encounter Irene and Jon there.
 Irene is ill at ease in the presence of Soames, but Jon and Fleur are mutually intrigued, especially on discovering that they are, as Soames puts it, "distant" cousins.

 Fleur discovers that Jon is staying with his half-sister Holly Dartie and her husband Val.
 She insists on coming to stay with them in the country, and takes the opportunity to sneak off early one morning to seek out Jon, who is helping with the harvest on the Dartie's farm, nearby.
 The two connect immediately, and speculate on the secrets that have created the old feud between their families.
-Holly reports the pair's freindship to her father Jolyon and stepmother Irene, who are concerned.
+Holly reports the pair's friendship to her father Jolyon and stepmother Irene, who are concerned.

 At an art auction, Soames bids for a copy of a painting by Degas of a girl who resembles his daughter.
 The underbidder is Michael Mont, a returned serviceman, and Soames invites him to his home to view his art collection.
 He comes to believe that Michael would be an excellent match for his daughter.
 Montague Dartie and his circle meet with Prosper Profond, a wealthy French Armenian who shares their interest in horse racing.
 Prosper starts a flirtation with Monty's wife Winifred, but one evening cancels a planned evening at the theatre, claiming pressure of work.
 Later, however, Monty sees Prosper leaving the opera with Soames's wife Annette.

 Jolyon Forsyte visits his doctor and is told that he has dangerously high blood pressure and that he should not exert himself.
 Nevertheless, he confronts Soames, angrily insisting that he should put an end to Fleur and Jon's friendship before it goes any further.
 Soames thinks Jolyon a hypocrite, considering that Jolyon has always taken pride in following his own heart.